opeltre/mdtex/README.md

 markdown + latex rendering

-marked hack to go along with mathjax.
+tweak marked to go along with mathjax.